-#Myanmar: Rape and violence "used as a tactic of war" against civilian population
+#Myanmar: Rape and violence “used as a tactic of war” against the civilian population

 #Myanmar: Rape and violence “used as a tactic of war” against civilian population as part of “deliberate strategy”.

 The Independent International Fact-finding Mission’s Radhika Coomaraswamy briefed the press in Geneva this week on the Mission’s new report.

 In its report, the Mission concludes that human rights violations in Myanmar “amount to the gravest crimes under international law,” warranting criminal investigation and prosecution of top army generals.

 The report calls for the situation in Myanmar to be referred to the International Criminal Court, or for an ad hoc international criminal tribunal to be created.

 The full report is available here –

 Report of the Independent International Fact-Finding Mission on Myanmar*

 * The present report was submitted after the deadline in order to reflect the most recent developments